opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 - F1 - convert from CycloneDX to SPDX
 - F2 - convert from SPDX to CycloneDX

-Althought the commands remain identical as in the previous diagrams, the flow may be different.
+Although the commands remain identical as in the previous diagrams, the flow may be different.

+There are potential security issues with direct access to the PAR in the first figure above.
+Thinking at the moment is to limit access to the PAR to only the PCS and PES.
+This would result in the simple case above being handled the same way as a PES use case.

 Architectural question - will this transformation be done as part of the PAR or is it a PES function.